NathanM0153/PySteamTimes/README.txt

 The game was not found on HowLongToBeat.

 - Most likely, the game name isn't exactly what it should be.
 If the program searches for "[Game] Definitive Edition" it won't find "[Game]".
 This is an unfortunate quirk of HLTB's own search API.
 You will need to go into Excel and edit the name of the game if the cell in the time column specifies it was not found in HLTB's database.
-It is also possible that HLTB does not have any record of the game whatsoever.
-If the hours are set to 0, HLTB correctly found the game in its database, but simply does not have any data on it.
+It is also possible that HLTB does not have any record of the game's existence whatsoever.
+If the hours are set to 0, HLTB correctly found the game in its database, but simply does not have any completion data on it.

 Other reasons this may occur: